oomorijosh/omorijosh.github.io/essays/smart-questions.md

   - *e.g., after a presentation clearly stating the deadline: “Wait, what’s the deadline?”*

 **Context is key.** The time, place, and audience all affect how a question is received.
 For example, asking, “What was his name again?” after meeting someone is usually fine.
-But asking that same question loudly at a funeral might not be appropriate.
+But asking that same question at a funeral might not be appropriate.

 ---